oxylabs/how-to-scrape-google-images/README.md

 )
 ```

-Make sure to replace ```username``` and ```password``` with your API credentials.
+NOTE: Make sure to replace ```username``` and ```password``` with your API credentials.
 The response received can be viewed in the JSON format.

 ## Step 5 - Extract the data and save it in a CSV file

-We can extract the required images from the response object.
+Now, we can extract the required images from the response object.
 The response object has a key ```results``` that contains all the related image data.
 We will extract and save all the image data in the data frame.
 Later, this dataframe can be saved in a CSV file using the following code.

 ```result = response.json()["results"][0]["content"]
 image_results = result["results"]["organic"]